opatiny/chemexper-internship-workbook/general/dailyReports.md

 - working on bioreactor GUI
   - finally testing the connected devices list handler
   - trying to solve update time popup  issues
+- meeting with columbia to talk about bioreactor